-Location Approximate Square Feet Operation Expiration Cupertino, CA 30,149 sq. ft.
-Office, Laboratory and Manufacturing Lease expires 2024 (with an option to renew for an additional five years) Cupertino, CA 20,100 sq. ft.
-Office and Laboratory Lease expires 2024 (with an option to renew for an additional five years) Vacaville, CA 24,634 sq. ft.
-Manufacturing Lease expires 2023 (with an option to renew for an additional five years)
+Approximate Location Square Feet Operation Expiration Cupertino, CA 30,149 sq. ft.
+Office, Laboratory and Manufacturing Lease expires 2027 (with an option to renew for an additional five years) Cupertino, CA 20,100 sq. ft.
+Office and Laboratory Lease expires 2024 Vacaville, CA 24,634 sq. ft.
+Manufacturing Lease expires 2028 (with an option to renew for an additional five years)

 Under these leases, the Company is required to pay certain maintenance expenses in addition to monthly rent.
 Rent expense is recognized on a straight-line basis over the lease term for leases that have scheduled rental payment increases.
 The lease expense includes the amortization of the right-of-assets with the associated interest component estimated by applying the effective interest method.
-Rent expense under all operating leases was \$479,000 for both the three months ended March 31, 2023 and 2022, respectively.
+Rent expenses under all operating leases were \$492,000 and \$1.4 million for the three and nine months ended September 30, 2023, respectively, and \$478,000 and \$1.4 million for the three and nine months ended September 30, 2022, respectively.